iwanders/pico2w_thing_91c27/board/README.md

 To get 400mA current, we need $R_\text{prog}$ to be 2.5k Ohm.

+Modified this to be two resistors of 5k, with one trace that's easily cut to drop from 400mA to 200mA.

 > When the voltage at the VBAT pin reaches the regulation voltage, VREG, constant voltage regulation begins.
 The regulation voltage is factory set to 4.20V, 4.35V, 4.40V, or 4.50V with a tolerance of ± 0.75%.

 > If temperature monitoring is not required, place a standard 10 kΩ resistor from THERM to VSS.